 Lauren Norton joined ESG in 2019 to support the postsecondary transitions portfolio.
-As a Senior Associate, she provides technical assistance to states on aligning policies across their K-12 and higher education systems to ensure that all students have the academic and navigational supports they need to be successful.
+As an Associate Director, she provides technical assistance to states on aligning policies across their K-12 and higher education systems to ensure that all students have the academic and navigational supports they need to be successful.

 Prior to joining ESG, Lauren served as an Innovation Strategist at the District of Columbia Public Schools.
 From evaluating the district’s school-based professional development program to designing community-driven approaches to school transformation, she supported numerous initiatives that leveraged cross-sector partnerships to reimagine the school experience.
 Lauren has also conducted research on collective impact models for the Harvard EdRedesign Lab, led by former Massachusetts Secretary of Education Paul Reville, and taught English for four years at an international high school.